apache/shardingsphere/docs/document/content/features/observability/_index.en.md

 ![Overview](https://shardingsphere.apache.org/document/current/img/apm/overview_v4.png)

 - The Metrics plugin is used to collect and display statistical indicators for the entire cluster.
 Apache ShardingSphere supports Prometheus by default.
 - The tracing plugin is used to obtain the link trace information of SQL parsing and SQL execution.
 Apache ShardingSphere provides support for Jaeger, OpenTelemetry, OpenTracing(SkyWalking) and Zipkin by default.
-It also supports users developing customized tracing components through plug-in.
+It also supports users developing customized tracing components through plugin.
 - The default logging plugin shows how to record additional logs in ShardingSphere.
 In practical applications, users need to explore according to their own needs.

 ## Related References